Requirements for Archiving, Distribution and User Services in Earth Observation System Data and Information System (EOSDIS)

 - The XDS shall provide the capability of retrieving any data granule stored in the storage system.

-- The XDS shall have the capability to archive multiple versions of selected archive data as designated by the ESDIS Project.
+- The XDS shall have the capability to archive multiple versions of selected archive data as designated by ESDIS.

 - The XDS shall ensure data integrity through the use of checksums in order to satisfy interface requirements with external systems.